Rights and Responsibilities

 Return of Title IV Funds (PDF) regulations

-- Report changes in name and postal mailing address to your college Registrar's Office
+- Update changes in name and postal mailing address with the Registrar's Office